Skip to main content

 Due to the scale and severity of the pandemic, patients who required care in hospitals and other in-patient settings faced an inevitable increased risk of acquiring COVID-19.
 Managing the spread of COVID-19 in healthcare settings was challenging, particularly when prevalence was so high in the community, and in hospitals, there were higher levels of seriously unwell patients, longer lengths of stay and more people in hospital beds.

-The nature of the pandemic has meant that usually high numbers of patient safety incidents of nosocomial (hospital-acquired) COVID-19 have been recorded, affecting approximately 18,000 service users/families across Wales.
+The nature of the pandemic meant that unusually high numbers of patient safety incidents of nosocomial (hospital-acquired) COVID-19 were recorded, affecting 18,360 patients and their families/ carers across Wales between March 2020 and April 2022.

 What is the National Nosocomial COVID-19 Programme?

-In April 2022, the National Nosocomial COVID-19 Programme was established to support NHS Wales organisations in their duty to conduct investigations into patient safety incidents of nosocomial COVID-19.
-Healthcare acquired infections are sometimes considered a patient safety incident, depending on how and when the infection was acquired.
+In April 2022, the National Nosocomial COVID-19 Programme was established to support NHS Wales organisations in their duty to conduct investigations into the high number of patient safety incidents of nosocomial COVID-19.

-The National Nosocomial COVID-19 Programme has created a framework to ensure NHS Wales organisations adopt as consistent an approach as possible to the investigation process, ensuring investigations are done once and done well.
-So far, the programme has supported NHS Wales organisations to investigate over 5,000 cases, providing some answers to loved ones, as well as capturing learning and experience.
+The National Nosocomial COVID-19 Programme, led by the NHS Wales Executive, formed a collective membership of NHS organisations across Wales, establishing a national framework to ensure NHS Wales organisations adopted as consistent an approach as possible to the investigation process, ensuring investigations are done once and done well.
+The programme also provided a forum for sharing local and national learning from investigations.

 Learning and improvement across NHS Wales

-Acknowledging the impact of COVID-19 on service users, families, carers and NHS Wales staff, the programme has adopted a learning approach that seeks not to place blame, but maximise the opportunity for learning and improvement.
+Acknowledging the impact of COVID-19 on patients, families, carers and NHS Wales staff, the programme adopted a learning approach that sought not to place blame, but maximise the opportunity for learning and improvement.

-NHS Wales has published its National Nosocomial COVID-19 Programme Interim Learning Report, providing an overview of the programme and identifying some of the early learning themes emerging through the programme.
-Some of the early learning themes have been categorised as follows:
+NHS Wales has published its National Nosocomial COVID-19 Programme End of Programme Learning Report, providing an overview of the programme and summarising national learning themes that have been identified during the investigation process.

 • Bereavement support and care-after-death services